 Children’s advocates were divided over Levin’s proposal.
 The New York Society for the Prevention of Cruelty to Children testified that early legal representation for parents could endanger children.
 The Citizens’ Committee for Children of New York said Levin’s bill contained “numerous challenges that must first be clarified,” and highlighted ACS’ safety concerns about the bill.

-In an email to the Chronicle after the hearing, Citizens’ Committee stated that the organization “supports parents’ right to counsel during an ACS investigation,” but reiterated that Levin’s bill “poses several logistical and implementation challenges.”*
+In an email to the Imprint after the hearing, Citizens’ Committee stated that the organization “supports parents’ right to counsel during an ACS investigation,” but reiterated that Levin’s bill “poses several logistical and implementation challenges.”*

 Legal advocates for kids, including the Legal Aid Society, endorsed the bills, asking that they be clarified to expand similar protections for children.